 The views from the beach are lovely but the views from a cruise on Lake Michigan are amazing!
 If you aren’t up for a kayak ride at North Avenue Beach, look into one of several cruises that get you out onto the water, enjoying a nice breeze, and taking in the skyline sights.
 Most tours showcase the key sights along the shore.
 Some offer educational information about the marine life of the lake.
 Combine your cruise with lunch or brunch or take a romantic nighttime cruise.
 Many cruises depart from Navy Pier, a fun destination in Chicago.
 Find out about cruise options here.

 10. Head to Navy Pier

-For a casual day or night activity, head to Chicago’s Navy Pier.
+For an awesome night out in Chicago, head to Navy Pier.
 Walk along the boardwalk, dine at one of several restaurants, and do some light shopping.
 For amazing views of the city, ride the famous Centennial Wheel that takes you 200 feet up in the sky.
 If you are in Chicago in the summer months you can see fireworks every Wednesday and Saturday night.